LeanKit-Labs/lux.js/README.md

 ###The Pieces
 ####ControllerViews
 A ControllerView is a component that contains state that will be updated from a store - they will typically appear at the top (or near) of logical sections of your component tree.
-In lux, a ControllerView gets two primary mixins: `lux.mixin.actionDispatcher` and `lux.mixin.store` (see the section on mixins below for more information on the mixins' API).
-The `actionDispatcher` mixin gives the ControllerView an `ActionCreator` API for the specified action(s) or action group(s).
+In lux, a ControllerView gets two primary mixins: `lux.mixin.actionCreator` and `lux.mixin.store` (see the section on mixins below for more information on the mixins' API).
+The `actionCreator` mixin gives the ControllerView an `ActionCreator` API for the specified action(s) or action group(s).
 The `store` mixin wires the component into the bus to listen for updates from the specified store(s).

 You get an instance of a ControllerView by calling `lux.controllerView()`.
 For example, the ControllerView below is being given all the actions associated with the "board" action group, and is also listening to the board store for data: